janaHerzallah/LibraryManagmentSystem-ASP.NET-Core-Web-API-JWT-Authentication/README.md

 ## Features
-- User management: Admins and members
+- User management: Admins and members registering their accounts and logging in
-- Book management: Add, update, delete, and soft-delete books
+- Book management: Get All , GetById , search by title ,filter by author ID ,Add, update, delete, and soft-delete books
+- Author management: Get All , GetById ,Add, update, delete, and soft-delete authors
+- Categories management : Get All , GetById ,Add, update, delete, and soft-delete categories
+- Branches managment :Get All , GetById, Add, update, delete, and soft-delete branches
+- Borrowing and Returning Books By members within rules
+- Member management : Get All , GetById ,Add, update, delete, and soft-delete memebrs
 - Book borrowing and returning operations
 - Multiple branches support
 - JWT-based authentication and role-based authorization